AnnollaTulasi/README/Linux/commands.md

 **Debugging**
 - DB is running properly but if you are not able to connect to backend then you should check security groups
+- sometimes ping is disabled in servers,can checck for telnet
 ```
 ping ip //whether it is connecting to ip or not
 telnet ip port